-To promote a healthy lifestyle, BayCare hospitals are tobaccofree campuses and there are no designated smoking areas.
+To promote a healthy lifestyle, BayCare hospitals are tobacco-free campuses and there are no designated smoking areas.
 Studies have shown that smoking negatively impacts bone health.
-If you or a loved one smoke, you might want to consider stopping before your surgery.
-If you need a nicotine patch for your stay, let your physician know and one will be ordered.
+If you or a loved one smoke, you might want to consider stopping prior to your surgery.
+If you need a nicotine patch for your stay, please let your physician know and one will be ordered.